pinax/pinax/docs/quick_start.md

 ./manage.py runserver
 ```

-You now have a running Django site complete with account management and Bootstrap-based templates.
+You now have a running Django site complete with account management and bootstrap-based templates.

-@@@ then add one more app
+@@@ Then add one more app